Blog

 Step 3: Reset Windows activation settings

-In some cases, the problem stems from internal inconsistencies in license files.
+In some cases, the problem stems from internal inconsistencies in the license files.
 Microsoft provides a tool to reset the activation status.

 Steps:

-1. Open Command Prompt as administrator.
+1. Open Command Prompt as an administrator.

 2. Type the command: